software-mansion/live-compositor/docs/pages/guides/view-transition.md

       }
     }
     ```
+    In the first update request, you can see that the rescaler has a width of 480, and in the second one, it is changed
+    to 1280 and `transition.duration_ms: 2000` was added.

+    The component must have the same `"id"` in both the initial state and the update that starts the
+    transition, otherwise it will switch immediately to the new state without a transition.
   </TabItem>
   <TabItem value="membrane" label="Membrane Framework">
     Set initial scene for the transition and after few seconds update a component